kdeldycke/awesome-billing/README.md

 - [Why I Love Usage-Based Pricing](https://www.rdegges.com/2020/the-only-type-of-api-services-ill-use/) - `The most important reason I like this pricing model is that it heavily incentivizes both the customer and the service provider to act in everyone’s best interest.`.
 Also details issues with other pricing models.
 - [Socially Optimal Pricing of Cloud Computing Resources](https://webee.technion.ac.il/people/shimkin/PAPERS/Menache-CloudPricing-Conf2011.pdf) - `The socially optimal operating point is unique, and can be sustained by a linear, usage-based tariff, which charges a fixed price per unit resource and unit time.`.
 This paper justify of usage-based pricing for cloud resources.
-- `Billing is not complex on purpose: it's the price to pay for elasticity.` ([source](https://twitter.com/kdeldycke/status/1214160678363246592)) - Or why you're likely to get an endless stream of complaning users if choosing utility pricing scheme: while accurate to the (milli-)cent, this model is frustrating for customers not ready to invest time grasping the underlaying concepts.
+- `Billing is not complex on purpose: it's the price to pay for elasticity.` ([source](https://twitter.com/kdeldycke/status/1214160678363246592)) - Or why you're likely to get an endless stream of complaining users if choosing utility pricing scheme: while accurate to the (milli-)cent, this model is frustrating for customers not ready to invest time grasping the underlaying concepts.
 - [Riemann sum](https://en.wikipedia.org/wiki/Riemann_sum) - The starting point about quantization of usage.
 - [Allen's interval algebra](https://en.wikipedia.org/wiki/Allen%27s_interval_algebra) - Implementing usage-based pricing is tricky, and this algebra will help you organize temporal reasoning.
 Also see this [Stack Overflow question with clean schema](https://stackoverflow.com/questions/12069082/allens-interval-algebra-operations-in-sql?rq=1).
 - [Reconcile Your Monthly GCP Invoice with BigQuery Billing Export](https://medium.com/@lukwam/reconcile-your-monthly-gcp-invoice-with-bigquery-billing-export-b36ae0c961e) - Behind the quest of this developer to track its expenses, you get a glimpse on cloud billing difficulties.
-While not explicitely pointed out, pricing cloud resources is hard and the result of quantization, granularity and rounding, between space, time and currencies.
+While not explicitly pointed out, pricing cloud resources is hard and the result of quantization, granularity and rounding, between space, time and currencies.
 - [AWS EC2 T2 Instances Demystified: Don't Learn The Hard Way](https://roberttisdale.com/aws-ec2-t2-instances-demystified-dont-learn-hard-way/) - An example of really tricky burstable instances which accrues and limits its own amount of CPU usage credits.

 ### Subscription Plans